atelierspierrot/assets-manager/README.md

     // to get a package
     $package = $loader->getPackage( package name );
+    // to retrieve a package asset file URL echo $package->find( file name );

     // to get a preset
     $preset = $loader->getPreset( preset name );
-    // to write preset dependencies
+    // to write a preset dependencies
     echo $preset->__toHtml();

-As described in the "configuration" section below, calling a preset will automatically load its internal files requirements (some Javascript files for instance) and its dependencies to other presets or files.
+As described in the "configuration" section below, calling a preset will automatically load its internal files (some Javascript files for instance) and its dependencies to other presets or files.
 The result of the `__toHtml()` method will then be a string to include the files and scripts definitions, fully functional and ready to be written in your HTML.

 Example: